GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Details on LLaVA-GeP

-For a fair comparison, we train an LLaVA-1.5-7B model from scratch in the same environment and following the same training procedures as LLaVA-GeP-7B, ensuring the only difference between them being the training data.
-Both models are evaluated on the aforementioned benchmarks using the evaluation scripts from the official codebase.
-For benchmarks such as LLaVA-Wild, MathVerse, MathVista, ChartBench, CharXiv, and ChartQA, we employ Qwen-2.5-14B \citep{qwen25} as the judge model to extract answers from model responses or score them directly according to the guidelines specified for each benchmark.
+For a fair comparison, we train the baseline models from scratch in the same environment and following the same training procedures as the GeP-enhanced models, ensuring the only difference between them being the training data.
+All models are evaluated on the aforementioned benchmarks using the evaluation scripts from the official codebase.
+For benchmarks such as MathVerse and CharXiv, we employ Qwen-2.5-14B \citep{qwen25} as the judge model to extract answers from model responses or score them directly according to the guidelines specified for each benchmark.
+For SLAKE-En and PathVQA, we evaluate the performance on the closed-class data.